Culpability Clause Samples

 Culpability.
 The Enforcement Policy specifies that higher liabilities should result from intentional or negligent violations as opposed to accidental violations.
 It specifies use of a multiplier between 0.5 and 1.5, with a higher multiplier for intentional or negligent behavior.

 Culpability.
 This factor considers a discharger’s degree of culpability prior to the violation.
 Higher liabilities should result from intentional or negligent violations as opposed to accidental violations.
 The test for whether a discharger is negligent is what a reasonable and prudent person would have done or not done under similar circumstances.
 Under the 2017 Enforcement Policy, the culpability multiplier ranges between 0.75 and 1.5, with a higher multiplier for intentional misconduct and gross negligence.
 A neutral assessment of 1.0 should be used when a discharger is determined to have acted as a reasonable and prudent person would have.
-As a reasonable and prudent person would have ensured that their project followed all applicable regulations for construction sites, including installation of BMPs to protect storm inlets such as a gravel bag berm or fiber roll barrier.
-Therefore, a multiplier of 1.2 is assigned, as the Discharger did not act as a reasonable and prudent person would have.
+A reasonable and prudent person would have ensured that their project followed all applicable regulations for construction sites.
+A multiplier of 1.2 is assigned as the Discharger did not act as a reasonable and prudent person would have by implementing good housekeeping practices such as spill prevention and cleanup, and stockpile management using plastic sheeting and gravel bags.

 Culpability.
 Higher liabilities should result from intentional or negligent violations as opposed to accidental violations.
 A multiplier between 0.5 and 1.5 is used, with a higher multiplier for negligent behavior.